I finally fell into the

 - I used

-Testdiskto rebuild my partition table from the data it could find on the disk.
+Testdiskto rebuild my partition table from.

 - I had to manually make a new